ajitgoel/Notes/InterviewQuestions/System Design and Architecture-Questions.md

 Answer

 **Availability** means the ability of the application user to access the system, If a user cannot access the application, it is assumed unavailable.
-High Availability means the application will be available, without interruption.
-Using redundant server nodes with clustering is a common way to achieve higher level of availability in web applications.
+High Availability means the application will be available, without interruption. ==Using redundant server nodes with clustering is a common way to achieve higher level of availability in web applications.==

 Availability is commonly expressed as a percentage of uptime in a given year.